What Would it Be Like to Go Back to macOS Snow Leopard? - The Mac Observer

 - Lion.
 Mac OS X 10.7 Lion got off on the wrong foot by trying to move users away from the file operation “Save As…” and created a firestorm that has long since subsided.
 Newly introduced was AirDrop, full screen apps, Mission Control (which unified several other disparate functions).
 Most importantly, in my mind, Lion introduced the essential recovery partition.
 Prior to this, one had to keep track of a disc or flash drive from which to boot and repair a Snow Leopard Mac.

 - Mountain Lion.
 OS X 10.8 added what some consider to be the greatest annoyance, Notification Center.
 But it also introduced AirPlay mirroring.
 How could we live without that today?
-Apple started to enforce the idea of apps being digitally signed with the use of Gatekeeper.
+Apple started to enforce the idea it started in XProtect of apps being digitally signed with the use of Gatekeeper GUI.

 - Mavericks.
 OS X 10.9 focused on several modern enhancements.
 It managed multiple displays better, included the Happy Eyeballs implementation in IPv6, focused on power saving techniques for the MacBook line (Timer Coalescing, App Nap, Safari Power Saver).
 We got iBooks and Finder tabs, which may, in hindsight, not be a big deal for some OS purists.